DuongVu39/Code_Challenge/doc/notebook.md

 Cons:

-- Lose lots of information
+- Lose lots of information/ obs
 - Unrealistic assumption about the world (balanced datasest while validation may not be balance)

 #### Upsampling: